laumek/pricer_agentic_ai/README.md

 This project builds a fully autonomous AI system that scans the web for deals, estimates the *true* market price using an ensemble of models,   and sends real-time push notifications when something is genuinely undervalued.
 It combines **LLMs, classical ML, vector search, fine-tuning, cloud GPUs, Gradio-based UI, and agentic workflows** into a cohesive end-to-end system.

-## Overview
-This project builds a fully autonomous AI system that scans the web for deals, estimates the *true* market price using an ensemble of models,   and sends real-time push notifications when something is genuinely undervalued.
-It combines **LLMs, classical ML, vector search, fine-tuning, cloud GPUs, Gradio-based UI, and agentic workflows** into a cohesive end-to-end system.

 ## 🧮 Features

 * Autonomous Deal Scanning: Constantly monitors RSS feeds for new listings.